What Vandall Is

 What it isn't

-Vandall is not a DAW — you bring mixes in finished.
-It's not a distributor — it prepares releases that your distributor (DistroKid, CD Baby, TuneCore, or a label's pipeline) ships to streaming platforms.
-It's not a storage service — the point is workflow and collaboration, not raw cloud storage.
+Vandall is not a DAW - you bring mixes in finished.
+It is not a distributor - it prepares releases that your distributor or label pipeline ships to streaming platforms.
+It is not just cloud storage - the point is workflow, collaboration, and release readiness around the music.

 Was this guide helpful?

-If something's unclear or missing, send us a note — we'll reply with the right answer or update the guide.
+If something's unclear or missing, send us a note and we'll reply with the right answer or update the guide.